IBM/unitxt/docs/docs/adding_dataset.rst

 While language models generate textual predictions, the metrics often evaluate on different datatypes.
-For example, Spearman's correlation is evaluated on numeric predictions vs numeric reference, and multi-label F1 is evaluated on a list of string class name predictions vs. a list of reference string classes.
+For example, Spearman's correlation is evaluated on numeric predictions vs numeric reference, and multi-label F1 is evaluated on a list of string class name predictions vs. a reference list of string class names.
+`

 The `prediction_type` of the task defines the common prediction (and reference) types for all metrics of the task.